chikamichi/jquery.circular/README.md

 * Some more events (started, stopped, maybe paused/resumed)
 * Some hooks (beforeStart, beforeStop, things like that)
 * A demo page with examples and a nice design!

+When this is implemented, release 0.1.0 and start using SemVer.

 See TODO.md for other ideas.